Wahpeton–Breckenridge Twins

 The Wahpeton–Breckenridge Twins were a minor league baseball team based in Wahpeton, North Dakota and Breckenridge, Minnesota.
-In 1921 and 1922, the Twins played as members of the Class D level Dakota League, having been preceded by the 1897 Wahpeton–Breckenridge Methodists.
+In 1921 and 1922, the Twins played as members of the Class D level Dakota League.
+The Twins were preceded in minor league play by the 1897 Wahpeton–Breckenridge Methodists.

 History

+Wahpeton–Breckenridge first hosted minor league baseball in 1897.
+The Red River Valley League played a partial minor league baseball in 1897 as a Class F level league.
+The Fargo Divorcees/Fargo Red Stockings, Grand Forks Black Stockings,Moorhead Barmaids, and Wahpeton–Breckenridge Methodists teams were the league members.
+The league permanently folded on August 8, 1897 with Wahpeton–Breckenridge in third place in the standings.

-The Twins began minor league play in 1921 and caused a change in the league name.
+The Wahpeton–Breckenridge "Twins" began minor league play in 1921 and caused a change in the league name.
 The South Dakota League changed names to become the "Dakota League", after adding the Wahpeton–Breckenridge Twins franchise, based in neighboring border cities in North Dakota and Minnesota.

 Baseball play on Sunday had been illegal in North Dakota until the law was repealed in 1920, a positive for early professional teams, who needed the revenue from Sunday crowds to be financially viable.
-Wahpeton, North Dakota newspaper publisher Robert J. Hughes formed the new Wahpeton–Breckenridge franchise, hiring Roy Patterson as manager.
+Wahpeton, North Dakota newspaper publisher Robert J. Hughes formed the new Wahpeton–Breckenridge franchise.
+After forming the franchise and being admitted to the league, Hughes hired Roy Patterson to serve as the Twins' manager.